Do you blog about mental health? Then you might be wondering how to make money with your mental health blog.

 You are going to have to have a blog.

-Or maybe you already have a blog, but it’s messy,old and there is no way to really grow it or optimize it.
+Or maybe you’ve already been blogging about mental health, but it’s messy, old and there is no way to really grow it or optimize it.
 Time to start over and make something that is modern and pleasing to viewers.

 There are plenty of free resources out there you can use.
 You can set up a professional looking site with free templates and cheap hosting and spend practically nothing on launching a blog you can feel comfortable selling from.